-The NYISO collects generator reactive capability data of VSS Suppliers.
-The NYISO provides these data to the operating division of the Generator's Transmission Owner (TO) within sixty (60) days of the end of the test period.
-This allows sufficient time for the NYISO to assemble the data with due consideration to Generator owner reporting requirements.
+The NYISO collects generator the reactive capability data of VSS Suppliers.
+The NYISO provides these data to the operating division of the Generator's supplier's Transmission Owner (TO) within sixty (60) days of the end of the test period Summer Capability Period.
+This allows sufficient time for the NYISO to assemble the data with due consideration to Generator VSS Supplier owner reporting requirements.